This is a DIY kit

 How it works

-The sound is a PWM output routed via an (optional) low-pass filter and a 100uF capacitor – so no external DAC is required.
+The sound is a PWM output routed via a low-pass filter and a 10uF capacitor – so no external DAC is required.
 The low-pass filter on the PCB can be bypassed if you want.
 Bypassing the filter provides more clarity and a slightly louder output but more artifacts in the sound.
+There are several codes available here on my website but the codes are highly customizable and I will upload user codes for the Grains from time to time.
+(Please do share your own customized code with me via email if you like: firstname.lastname@example.org)

 PCB version 2 is shipped from 25-06-2015.
 There has been a change in the way cv input 3 is processed.
 All earlier codes can be changed to work with V2 and backwards, look for the analogRead (0) in the code and add an extra input for analogRead (3).
 You can play around with the way they influence each other.